TaoLearning/ASTRA/Research/roadmap.md

 -   Hire qualified faculty with expertise in advanced sciences, technology, reasoning, and automation.
 -   Ensure faculty credentials align with accreditation requirements.

+2.2 Seek Development Grants

+-   Apply for grants  that support faculty recruitment, infrastructure development, and resource acquisition.
+-   Explore grants from educational institutions, technology companies, and government programs focused on STEM education.

-2.2 Infrastructure and Resources
+2.3 Infrastructure and Resources

 -   Develop online and correspondence learning platforms.
 -   Ensure access to digital content, synchronous interaction tools, and self-directed learning modules.

-2.3 Create Policies and Procedures
+2.4 Create Policies and Procedures

 -   Develop academic policies, student handbooks, and administrative procedures.
 -   Ensure policies comply with accreditation standards and legal requirements.

-2.4 Pilot Program
+2.5 Pilot Program

 -   Run a pilot program to test the curriculum, teaching methodologies, and learning platforms.
 -   Collect feedback from pilot participants and make necessary adjustments.